 Family Matching Made Easy

-MAP is a free membership program that provides nationwide families with access to additional child listings in order to help support home study approved families who are seeking to adopt from foster care.
-MAP works alongside you, your adoption worker, and children’s social workers during the “matching phase of the adoption process, connecting waiting families with children in the foster care system who are available for adoption.
+The Matching Assistance Program (MAP) is a free membership program that provides home study approved families, who are seeking to adopt from foster care, access to child listings.
+MAP works alongside you, your adoption worker, and children’s social workers during the matching phase of the adoption process, connecting waiting families with children in the foster care system who are available for adoption.

 What is required to join MAP?